deel-ai/oodeel/docs/index.md

   backend="tensorflow").prepare(batch_size)
 ```

-## For benchmarking with one dataset as in-distribution and another as out-of-distribution
+## For benchmarking with a classes subset as in-distribution and another classes subset as out-of-distribution

 Load a dataset and split it into an in-distribution dataset and ou-of-distribution dataset depending on its label values (a common practice of anomaly detection and open set recognition).